About The Met/ Collection Areas/ The Costume Institute/ Meet the Staff

 Assistant Collections Manager

 Shelly Tarter has been with the department since 2015.
-In her current role, she leads the assessment team's ongoing project of researching permanent collection objects, as well as assisting with the care and storage of the collection.
-Shelly holds an MA in visual culture: costume studies from New York University and a BFA in design/technical theatre from Abilene Christian University.
-Most recently she was selected to present her thesis work, "Double—No—Triple Spanx!: Fashion-Body-Dress and Women in Contemporary Comedy," at the fifteenth annual Richard Martin Visual Culture Symposium at New York University.
-Her current research focuses on the intersections of humor and fashion in Western cultures.
+In her current role, she leads the assessment team’s ongoing research of the CI’s permanent collection.
+She holds an MA in visual culture: costume studies from New York University, and a BFA in design/technical theatre.
+Most recently.
+Most recently she was selected to present her thesis, “Double—No—Triple Spanx!: Fashion-Body-Dress and Women in Contemporary Comedy,” at the fifteenth annual Richard Martin Visual Culture Symposium at New York University.

 Headshot of Tracy Jenkins